Ten sensible reforms to enhance consumer control.

 4. Protect our privacy like you mean it.
 In a networked world, protecting consumers’ privacy requires constant vigilance and stiff penalties for snoops.
 We should make it harder, not easier, for companies and the government to store, read and sell our personal information without our knowledge or permission.
 Bulk data collection violates the Fourth Amendment; agencies like the National Security Agency should be forced to get a search warrant, every single time.

-6. Hands off our e-cigs.
-Electronic cigarettes are an increasingly popular alternative to tobacco products.
-While no consumer product is 100 percent safe, the best evidence suggests these devices are safer than tobacco.
+6. Hands off our vapes.
+Vaping is an increasingly popular alternative to tobacco products.
+While no consumer product is 100 percent safe, the best evidence suggests these electronic devices are safer than tobacco.
 They should be welcomed, not over-regulated.

 9. Legalize currency choice.
 Inflation is the consumer’s single greatest enemy.
 And permitting currency choice is the best way to fight inflation.
 New electronic currencies like Bitcoin provide consumer benefits and hurt no one.
 We should pass former Rep. Ron Paul’s Free Competition in Currency Act and Senator Mike Lee’s, R-Utah, Sound Money Promotion Act.
 The former would re-legalize all money other than U.S. greenbacks; the latter would re-legalize the use of U.S.-minted gold and silver coins as money (i.e., stop taxing the metal in them).